Yassinefahmi/Startup/README.md

 ```

 ### Create a view
-The views can be found under directory `views`.
-This directory has standard a `layouts/main.php` file that must be used as default layout for the application.
+The views can be found in directory `views`.
+This directory has by default a file `layouts/main.php` layout.
 You can create a new default layout or rename the current one.
 The default layout holds the `{{ content }}` placeholder.
 This placeholder will automatically be replaced with the given view in the controller.

 ### Validation
 The request also provides a validation process.
 The validate function accepts an array of attributes and rules.

-We currently support a number of validation rules, which will be expanded in the future.
+I currently support a number of validation rules, which will be expanded in the future.
 ```
 'required': Checks whether the attribute is not null, empty as string or array, 'string': Checks whether the attribute is from type string,